georginaalbadri/reaction-advection-diffusion/README.md

 each contain required functions to solve the equations at each timestep as a matrix problem, where the equation has been discretised using finite differences and is solver numerically using spsolve.

+The parameter sweep function files

+- ParameterSweep1D.py
+- ParameterSweep2D.py

+are an alternative, based on the Solvers, to enable the functions to be solved for a range of parameters and/or timepoints to visually compare outcomes.

 ### Managers

 The manager files